JaxTurboNerd/P-3-W-B/README.md

 # P-3-W-B
-This iOS App calculates the weight and balance for CBP P-3 Orion aircraft.
-The app is available on the Apple App Store. <br/> Use this search: "P3 W&B"
+This iOS App calculates the weight and balance for CBP P-3 Orion aircraft.<br/>The app is available on the Apple App Store. <br/> Use this search: "P3 W&B"
 ## Features
 1. Core Data to save typical flight profiles
 2. User can choose between an LRT or AEW aircraft configuration